-The bill amends sections 394.464 and 397.6760 of the Florida Statutes to enhance the confidentiality of court proceedings and records related to mental health and substance abuse.
-It specifies that all hearings under these sections are confidential and closed to the public unless the respondent consents or a judge finds good cause to open the hearing.
-Additionally, it expands the public records exemption to include petitions and applications for voluntary and involuntary treatment, ensuring that related documents remain confidential and exempt from public disclosure.
-The bill also allows for the disclosure of certain confidential documents to specified service providers and authorizes courts to use a respondent's name for case management purposes while maintaining the confidentiality of sensitive information.
+The bill amends sections 394.464 and 397.6760 of the Florida Statutes to establish that court hearings related to mental health and substance abuse are confidential and closed to the public unless the respondent consents or a judge finds good cause to open the hearings.
+It also expands the confidentiality of certain documents, including petitions and applications for voluntary and involuntary treatment, making them exempt from public records requirements.
+The bill allows for the disclosure of these confidential documents to specific parties, such as the respondent's attorney, guardian, and health care providers, while ensuring that personal identifying information is not published in publicly accessible files.

-Furthermore, the bill includes provisions for future legislative review and repeal of the exemptions, with a sunset clause set for October 2, 2030, unless renewed by the Legislature.
-It emphasizes the public necessity of protecting individuals' mental health and substance abuse information from public disclosure, citing the potential harm to individuals and their families if such sensitive information were to be made public.
-The act is contingent upon the passage of related legislation, with an effective date aligned with that legislation.
+Additionally, the bill includes provisions for future legislative review and potential repeal of the exemptions by October 2, 2030, unless saved from repeal through reenactment.
+It emphasizes the necessity of protecting sensitive personal information related to mental health and substance abuse disorders to prevent potential harm to individuals and their families, as well as to encourage individuals to seek treatment without fear of public disclosure.
+The act is set to take effect contingent upon the passage of related legislation.

 Statutes affected: